A-ryan-Kalra/leave-tracker/README.md

 > - The **Manage Leave Requests section is available only to Managers**.
     - Please log in with a user account that has the **Manager role**.
     - **Admins** and **Team Members** will **not** see this section.
+> - Leave approvals are **done on a group basis**.
+Each Manager can only approve or reject leave requests for members of their **assigned group/project**.
+> - Simply assigning someone as a Manager will **not** allow them to receive leave requests unless they are also a manager of a group/project.

  <br/>